SAP/spartacus-docs/_pages/ccp/configurable-products-integration.md

 When users refresh the browser, the product configuration is reset to the default configuration (unlike in the Accelerator).
 Users will therefore have to reconfigure their products after reloading the page.

+## Configuring Spartacus for Configurable Products Integration

+After you have set up your Spartacus storefront (see [Building the Spartacus Storefront Using 3.x Libraries](#building-the-spartacus-storefront-from-libraries)), install the Product Configurator library by running the following command from within the root directory of your storefront app:

+`ng add @spartacus/product-configurator`

+This will modify your application using schematics and include the modules needed to launch the library.

+Note that at runtime, most of the libary is loaded lazily when the configurator is first loaded.
+This is done for performance reasons.

 ## Features Currently Not Supported for Configurable Products

 - [Save for Later and Selective Cart](#save-for-later-and-selective-cart)